 Specify that the dry cleaning solvent be clean before cleaning a white or off-white gown.
 Soils and oils from dirty solvent will dull a fabric initially and then discolor it further as they age and oxidize.

-Discuss packaging to make sure the gown will not be encased in plastic and that any cardboard or plastic bodice-shaper is well covered with acid-free tissue paper.
+Discuss packaging to make sure the gown or antique corset will not be encased in plastic and that any cardboard or plastic bodice-shaper is well covered with acid-free tissue paper.
 You may want to request that such a form be omitted entirely.
 Plastic bag covers will cause the fabric to yellow.

 For the safety of the gown fabric, avoid treatments to kill fungi and bacteria.

-These dry cleaning suggestions apply only to sturdy fabrics and trims.
+These dry cleaning suggestions apply only to sturdy fabrics and trims like training corsets.
 Fragile gowns requiring extra care should be cleaned only after consulting with a conservator trained in cleaning fragile textiles.
 Many public museums have textile conservators on staff.
 These individuals might also refer you to conservators in your area who would be willing to clean your garments and repair them for a fee.

-DO NOT USE OXI-CLEAN! oxi clean can/will destroy silk.
+DO NOT USE OXI-CLEAN! oxi clean can/will destroy silk corsets.